adelasantosd/who-financing-network_fragmentation_2016-2025_dataset/README.md

 Replication materials for the study of WHO financing network fragmentation and systemic risk in global health governance, 2016–2025.

-**Associated article:**
+## Associated Publication

-Santos Domínguez, A. B., & Ballesteros Pérez, C. (2026). *Network Fragmentation and the 2025 Funding Shock: Early Warning Signs of Systemic Risk in Global Health Governance*. **McGill Journal of Global Health, 15**(1), 23–31.
-Published online 28 April 2026.
+Santos Domínguez, A. B., & Ballesteros Pérez, C. E. (2026). *Network Fragmentation and the 2025 Funding Shock: Early Warning Signs of a Systemic Risk in Global Health Governance*. **McGill Journal of Global Health, 15**(1), 23–31. https://doi.org/10.26443/mjgh.v15i1.1926

 **PAPIIT Project:**
 *Critical Transitions in Global Society and World Politics*